DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - An effective patch management program evaluates and tests patches before deploying them.
     - A patch management system ensures that systems have required patches.
 In addition to deploying patches, it would also check the systems to verify they accepted the patches.
     - **Patch Tuesday**: several big-tech orgs (e.g. Microsoft, Adobe, Oracle etc) regularly release patches on the second Tuesday of every month
+    - A patch management process includes evaluating patches, testing patches, and auditing patches.
+        - 🎤Evaluating patches determines what patches should be deployed.
+        - 🎤Testing helps discover unintended problems before they are deployed.
+        - 🎤Auditing ensures required patches have been deployed.
 - There are three methods for determining patch levels:
     - 🚸Agent: update software (agent) installed on devices
     - 🚸Agentless: remotely connect to each device